My Trek Through Theater Tech (and down to Pomona)

 Hi y’all!
 My name is Hannah and I’m going to be writing some blog posts this summer, although I just graduated from Mudd two months ago!
 I previously wrote some blogs two years ago, when I worked on campus and gave admissions tours over the summer, and now I’m back (metaphorically, since I’m technically still at home) working as a senior intern for the summer.
-You can check out two of the blogs I wrote two years ago here and here!
+You can check out two of the blogs I wrote two years ago Top 10 Reasons The Muddraker is the Best Club on Campus [not clickbait] and Food, Friends, and Foliage: My Summer in Admissions!

 Last time I blogged, I had only recently decided to double major, adding Theater to my MCB (mathematical and computational biology) major.
 Since then, I’ve taken lots of really great theater classes, participated in plays, seen plays, gotten a job in the theater, written a thesis, and made some great friends along the way.